elmnt/kirby-git/readme.md

 # kirby-git

-Reworking another starting point for Kirby CMS projects, more in line with this method:
+Another starting point for Kirby CMS projects.

+Reference:

 https://getkirby.com/docs/cookbook/working-with-git

+In this instance, /kirby and /panel are submobules, for easier updating.

-This is not a usable project yet, just testing some options, before I update my kirby-starter project.
+This is not a usable project yet.
+Still setting up my source files.
+Just testing some options, before I update my kirby-starter project.